-Vouchers are used to distribute the OLO foods.
-These OLO vouchers are given directly to expectant mothers as part of the follow-up care provided by support workers.
+Vouchers are used to distribute Olo foods.
+These Olo vouchers are given directly to expectant mothers as part of the follow-up care provided by support workers.

 These vouchers are redeemable in grocery stores, convenience stores and pharmacies in Quebec, where these products are available.* Mothers must give their vouchers to the cashier to get the free products.

 - 4 litres of 3.25% m.f. (with some exceptions)

 - Orange juice: Oasis Classic – 960 ml